prastiyo12/home-assignment/README.md

 - WebSocket connections
 - File upload requests

-This keeps the system secure while remaining simple and pragmatic.
+This approach keeps the system secure while remaining simple and easy to operate.

 ---